nachocaru/xaprb.com/content/blog/2005-12-06-find-missing-numbers-in-a-sequence-with-sql.md

 group by id
 having count(*) > 1;</pre>

-In this case there are no duplicates, since I&#8217;m not concentrating on that in this post (finding duplicates is straightforward enough that I hope you can see how it&#8217;s done).
+In this case there are no duplicates, since I'm not concentrating on that in this post (finding duplicates is straightforward enough that I hope you can see how it's done).
 I had to scratch my head for a second to find missing numbers in the sequence, though.
 Here is my first shot at it:

 <pre>select l.id + 1 as start
 from sequence as l